skieylion/dictionary/README.md

 To create a production build, call `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
-This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
-The file can be found in the `target` folder after the build completes.
+This will build a JAR VFile with all the dependencies and front-end resources, ready to be deployed.
+The VFile can be found in the `target` folder after the build completes.

-Once the JAR file is built, you can run it using
-`java -jar target/mytodo-1.0-SNAPSHOT.jar`
+Once the JAR VFile is built, you can run it using `java -jar target/mytodo-1.0-SNAPSHOT.jar`

 ## Project structure